smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 | Distance Unit | MILES, KILOMETERS | Get/Set/Notification | Distance Unit used in the HMI (for maps/tracking distances) |
 | Temperature Unit | FAHRENHEIT, CELSIUS | Get/Set/Notification | Temperature Unit used in the HMI (for temperature measuring systems) |

 `AUTO` display mode is set only.
 The driver can set the display mode as `DAY`, `NIGHT` or `AUTO` via HMI or a mobile application.
 However, the current mode used by the HMI is either `DAY` or `NIGHT`.
-GetInteriorVechileData of HMI_SETTINGS module type shall return the current value of the display mode used in HMI, not the current settings.
+GetInteriorVehicleData of HMI_SETTINGS module type shall return the current value of the display mode used in HMI, not the current settings.

 If the driver or other applications change the display mode in the HMI settings, the system shall send notifications with the current display mode to all mobile RC applications that are subscribed to the HMI settings.